 Tuesday, September 29, 2020 from 2:00pm - 3:00pm EDT

-Presenters from Michigan State Police will be announced soon.
+Presenters from Michigan State Police.

 Webinar #3: Automation and Speed: Creating a Process for 2-week Turnaround of Sexual Assault Kit Evidence